single-spa/single-spa/docs/single-spa-api.md

 ## unpause
 `unpause()` all child application lifecycles.

+## ensureJQuerySupport
+`ensureJQuerySupport(jQuery)`: Since jquery does some weird things with event listeners, single-spa has to specifically monkey patch each version of jQuery that you're using. single-spa tries to do this automatically as much as possible for looking for window.jQuery or window.$, but if you want to give your version of jQuery to single-spa manually, call ensureJQuerySupport(jQuery).
+The jQuery argument is actually optional and will default to window.jQuery.

 ## setBootstrapMaxTime
 `setBootstrapMaxTime(millis, dieOnTimeout = false)` takes in a number of milliseconds and a boolean dieOnTimeout that defaults to false.
 It sets the global configuration for bootstrap timeouts and does not return any value.